amullins2/POLGSpatialAnalysis/README.md

 ## Requirements

-- SpaceRanger >= 2.1.0
+- SpaceRanger: 2.1.0
-- R >= 4.2.0 with Seurat, tidyverse, and relevant enrichment packages
+- R: 4.2.0 with Seurat, tidyverse, and relevant enrichment packages
 - Loupe Browser (for ROI annotation)

 ---